18. Rollout Sequence: Triage Then System

 Sequence matters: stabilize triage controls before layering system controls.

-System controls without triage stability feel like overhead and trigger resistance.
+System controls without triage stability feel like overhead — teams comply on paper and work around them in practice.

 Common rollout mistakes